dplyukhin/choreography-bibliography/README.md

 - **Modular Compilation for Higher-order Functional
 Choreographies** (accepted to ECOOP)
-  Eva Graversen, Luís Cruz-Filipe, Fabrizio Montesi, Marco Peressotti, and Lovro Lugovic
+  Eva Graversen, Luís Cruz-Filipe, Fabrizio Montesi, Marco Peressotti, and Lovro Lugović

 - **Keep me out of the loop: a more flexible choreographic projection** (accepted to LPAR) Luís Cruz-Filipe, Robert Rasmussen, and Fabrizio Montesi